Data Protection Policy

 - The information is needed to protect the vital interests of the data subject or another, and consent cannot be given or reasonably sought.

-The College has a Data Retention Policy to ensure that personal data processed for any purpose(s) shall only be kept for as long as a business process requires or to fulfill legal obligations to record keeping, depending on which is the longest.
+The College has a Data Retention Policy to ensure that personal data processed for any purpose(s) shall only be kept for as long as a business process requires or to fulfil legal obligations to record keeping, depending on which is the longest.

 The College will ensure that its processing activities are registered with the Information Commissioners Office (ICO).